precice/fenicsx-adapter/README.md

 ### :construction: Using pip3 to install from PyPI (under construction)

-It is recommended to install fenicsxprecice from PyPI via
+It is recommended to install fenicsxprecice from PyPI (**TODO** link to `https://pypi.org/project/fenicsxprecice/` as soon as released) via

 ```bash
 pip3 install --user fenicsxprecice